 As the cars will be driving themselves, the responsibility and liability picture will look a little different of course.
 In case of a car accident for instance, the liability will belong to whoever is responsible for not maintaining the software and the mechanical condition of the responsible car according to the laws and regulations.
 If you are the car owner, you will be responsible to make sure your car is maintained per the current laws.
 If you are the mechanic, you will be responsible for doing the maintenance per the standards.
-Owning a car that drives itself means you do not have to go to the repair shop anymore.
-Your car will automatically go there when needed.
-I am suspecting that by the time we have widespread use of autonomous cars, auto mechanics will also be in a transition phase of losing their jobs to robots, so this whole maintenance process will look much more automated.
-This may even mean bigger and more consolidated auto repair super-shops that will replace smaller shops.
+Owning a car that drives itself also means you do not have to go to the repair shop anymore.
+Your car will automatically go there when it needs to.
+I am suspecting that by the time we have widespread use of autonomous cars, auto mechanics will also be in a transition phase of loosing their jobs to robots, so this whole maintenance process will look much more automated but that’s another subject.

-As of March 2013, Nevada, Florida, and California have already passed laws regarding driverless cars.
-The laws require the motor vehicle departments to establish rules and standards for autonomous vehicle operation and serves to pave the way for mainstreaming the technology on the highways.
+Nevada, Florida and California have already passed laws about driverless cars, as of January 2013.
+The laws require the motor vehicle department to establish the rules and standards for autonomous vehicle operation and serves to pave the way for mainstreaming the technology on the highways.

-Another consideration when comparing the autonomous systems versus the manually driven system is the elimination of human judgment, which is still far better than Artificial Intelligence and will be this way for a long time.
-It is true and we have already mentioned that the driverless cars will make fewer mistakes in comparison to human drivers, but there will be some point in time that using an automated system will not be as good as a human using common sense in making judgments.
-All these different scenarios will need to be sorted out before driverless technology will be allowed.
-But as we argued above, even with occasional possible glitches, the overall benefits will far overweigh the costs.
+Another thing to consider when comparing the autonomous systems versus the manually driven system is the elimination of the human judgment, which is still far better than Artificial Intelligence and will be this way for a long time.
+It is true and we have already mentioned that the driverless cars will make less number of mistakes in comparison to the human drivers, but there will be some points in time that using an automated system will not be as good as a human making judgement with his common sense.
+All these different scenarios will needed to be sorted out before the driverless technology will be allowed but as we argued above, even with occasional possible glitches, the overall benefits will far overweigh the costs.